 It seems that the reason for this success was down to the ratio of protein and carbohydrates within the chocolate milk.

 The carb:protein ratio (around 3:1 – 4:1) just happens to hit the sweet spot when it comes to refueling and recovery of muscles.

 Of course the other handy benefit is you get to drink chocolate milk 🙂

 One of the issues I find with with a chocolate milk recovery shake is that you don’t always want a milky drink after a run.

 Oftan I know, I want something a little ‘lighter’.

-Therefor a favourite post run recovery drink for me is Myprotein’s Clear Whey Isolate.
+Therefore a favourite post-run recovery drink for me is Myprotein’s Clear Whey Isolate.